 This persistent state of war has led to the build-up of a military force of huge proportions on the one hand, and on the other, the build-up of a similarly huge web of information- and intelligence agencies with the CIA and the NSA at the very center.
 Due to the imminent threat of war these agencies and their operations have escalated in both scope and nature beyond any governmental constraints.
 At this point in time, there is no legal institution, not even the presidency, who can claim insight into and demand legal scrutiny of what these agencies are doing.
 Thus, it is the very unity of government, which is at question here.
 And as the figurehead, I provide the unity of government by claiming that I sanction any given action by any governmental agency.

 Well, I am done with it.
-The purpose of this address is to seperate the presidency from all the illegal operations and all the inhumane actions of coercion, which are perpetrated under the cover of secrecy.
-America has become a nation wrought with secrets.
+The purpose of this address is to seperate the presidency from all the illegal operations and all the inhumane acts of coercion, which are perpetrated under the cover of secrecy.
+America has become a nation fraught with secrets.
 And it’s not just the secret agencies, though in reality they may very well be points from which all the secrecy originate.
 This behavior based on secret knowledge and secret alliances has permeated not only large parts of our governmental structure, it also permeates a large part of our commercial and financial sector.
 The reality of our national state of affairs is probably, that beyond a certain level of economic or political power, the conduct of our institutions and corporations wouldn’t stand public scrutiny.
 In every corner of the nation, leadership is failing, because of this dishonesty and malconduct.
 There can be no true leadership, where the motives and actions can’t be stated overtly, and where the leaders in stead rely on manipulation and coercion.

 So, my fellow Americans, though you may think I have forgotten all about the Movement of Change, that initially brought me to office, actually I haven’t.
 How should I ever forget?
 How should I forget the extraordinary hopes and aspirations and the immense enthusiasm, that were invested in my presidency?